MateuszOtmianowski/PythonNotes/Notes.md

 - titanic['Age'].fillna(titanic['Age'].median()) <- replaces nans with median for the column;
 - .unique() returns unique values;

-re package and regular expressions:
+re module and regular expressions:
 - The special character "." is used to indicate that any character can be put in its place;
 - We can use "^" to match the start of a string and "$" to match the end of string. "^a" will match all strings that start with "a". "a$" will match all strings that end with "a";
 - With re.search(regex, string), we can check if string is a match for regex.
 If it is, it will return a match object.
 If it isn't, it will return None;